ESIPFed/data-help-desk/docs/content/working_with_data.md

 1. **Providing Practical Steps for Implementing FAIR:**
     - Beyond explaining the
     concepts, a data help desk offers practical guidance on how researchers can make their data FAIRer.
-This can include:
+This can include
-    -   Directing them to resources on how to implement FAIR in their research.
+    -     -   Directing them to resources on how to implement FAIR in their research.
     -   Advising on how to make their Earth science research more open and FAIR.
     -   Providing guidance on selecting FAIR-aligned repositories for